Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: The NSYR dataset

 \section{The NSYR dataset}

-Our analysis is based on data collected as part of the National Survey of Youth and Religion.
-The NSYR is a nationally-representative and longitudinal study designed to promote researchers’ understanding of the religion and spirituality of American youth from adolescence into young adulthood.
-The study incorporated both telephone surveys and in-depth interviews of youth and their parents, and our focus is on the telephone survey results.
-The NSYR telephone surveys were conducted in 2002-2003 (Wave 1) when the youth were 13-17 years old, 2005 (Wave 2) when the youth were 16-21, 2007-2008 (Wave 3) when the youth were 18-24, and 2013 (Wave 4) when the youth were 23-28.
+We will use data collected as part of the National Study of Youth and Religion, a nationally-representative study examining religion and spirituality of American youth from adolescence into young adulthood.
+Although the NSYR incorporated both telephone surveys and in-depth interviews of subjects and their parents, we will only analyze data collected from the telephone surveys.
+These surveys were conducted in 2002--2003 (Wave 1) when the subjects were 13--17 years old; 2005 (Wave 2) when the subjects were aged 16--21; 2007--2008 (Wave 3) when the subjects were aged 18--24; and 2013 (Wave 4) when the subjects were aged 23--28.
+Sports participation information was recorded in Wave 1.
 See \citet{NSYR_design} for further details about the design and procedures for the NSYR.

-\textbf{Primary and secondary outcomes.} We have two co-primary outcomes, both measured in Wave 4: self-rated health and score on the PHQ-9 \citep{Kroenke2001}.
+\textbf{Primary and secondary outcomes.} We consider two co-primary outcomes, both measured in Wave 4: self-rated health and score on the PHQ-9 \citep{Kroenke2001}.
 During Wave 4, NSYR participants were asked ``Overall, would you say your health is: (1) Excellent, (2) Very good, (3) Good, (4), Fair, or (5) Poor?''
-Such self-rated health is a widely used holistic indicator of health \citep{IdlerBenyamini1997}.
-For our primary analysis, we dichotomized self-rated health by combining ``excellent'', ``very good'', and ``good'' responses into one category (coded as 1) and combining ``fair'' and ``poor'' into another category (coded as 0).
-Such dichotomization is in line with previous research \citep{Manor2000}.
+We will dichotomize responses by combing ``excellent'', ``very good'', and ``good'' responses into one category (coded as 1) and combining ``fair'' and ``poor'' into another category (coded as 0).
+Self-rated health, as captured by this survey question, is a widely used holistic indicator of health \citep{IdlerBenyamini1997}.
+Our dichotomization is quite common in and supported by previous research \citep{Manor2000}.

-The PHQ-9 is a standard instrument to evaluate the severity of depressive symptoms that asks respondents how often they have been bothered by nine different problems like feeling tired or having little energy and feeling down, depressed or hopeless.
-For each item, the PHQ-9 assigns a score to each response, ranging from zero (``not at all'') to three (``nearly every day'').
-The scores are summed to produce a measure of the severity of depressive symptoms ranging from zero to 27.
-According to \citet{Kroenke2001}, scores of five or less on the PHQ-9 are typically associated with the absence of any depressive disorder while scores of 15 or higher usually indicated major depression.
+The PHQ-9 is a standard instrument to evaluate the severity of depressive symptoms that asks respondents how often they have been bothered by nine different problems like feeling tired, having little energy, or feeling down, depressed or hopeless.
+Responses to each item are scored from zero (``not at all'') to three (``nearly every day'').
+Item scores are then summed to produced a measure of depressive symptom severity that ranges from zero to 27, with lower scores corresponding to better mental health.
+According to \citet{Kroenke2001}, scores of five or less on the PHQ-9 are typically associated with the absence of any depressive disorder while scores of 15 or higher usually indicate major depression.
 For our analysis, we use the total PHQ-9 score as our second co-primary outcome.